Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms

-Based on the above analysis and insights, we propose a complete swarm tracking system that addresses all the outlined challenges.
-To resolve the LOS occlusion challenge, we novelly adapt the Spherical Signed Distance Field (SSDF), a spatial representation originally used for graphical rendering\cite{wang2009all, wang2012analytic,wang2014parallel,iwasaki2014interactive}, into a visibility metric that encodes the 3-D environmental occlusion around the target.
-The metric's practicality is supported by our efficient SSDF update algorithm tailored for real-time tracking operations.
-A differentiable SSDF-based occlusion penalty is derived for visibility-aware trajectory optimization.
-To ensure FOV alignments, we formulate a unified FOV constraint supporting heterogeneous LiDAR configurations.
-To tackle the mutual occlusion challenge, we regulate a minimum angular separation clearance between the swarm members around the target.
-For uniform 3-D multidirectional target encirclement, we draw inspiration from Thomson’s classical electron distribution problem, innovatively framing the optimal swarm distribution as minimizing the electrostatic potential energy of charged particles (UAVs) repelling each other around a central nucleus (the target).
-Unlike plain 2-D equidistant formations in existing works \cite{zhou2022swarm, yin2023decentralized,lee2024dmvc, tallamraju2019active, liu2023formation2, liu2025formation}, our formulation achieves true 3-D distribution enclosing the target.
-Additional metrics quantifying the tracking distance, obstacle avoidance, dynamic feasibility, and inter-agent collision avoidance are also formulated to assess the tracking motion.
+Based on the above analysis, we propose a complete swarm tracking system that addresses all the outlined challenges.
+To resolve the LOS visibility challenge, we novelly adapt the SSDF, a spatial representation originally used for graphical rendering\cite{wang2009all, wang2012analytic,wang2014parallel, iwasaki2014interactive}, into a differentiable visibility model tailored for aerial tracking, encoding the 3-D environmental occlusion around the target.
+To the best of our knowledge, this is the first application of SSDF in robotic planning.
+To support high-frequency onboard computation, we devise an SSDF update algorithm exploiting the monotonic property of LOS visibility.
+To ensure FOV alignments, we formulate a unified FOV constraint supporting heterogeneous FOV settings.
+To enable 3-D multidirectional target encirclement, we draw inspiration from Thomson's classical electron distribution problem, novelly framing the optimal swarm distribution as electrostatic potential minimization for the first time in multi-UAV tracking.
+Additional metrics for the tracking distance, obstacle avoidance, dynamic feasibility, mutual occlusion avoidance, and inter-agent collision avoidance are also formulated to assess the tracking motion.

-We incorporate our proposed metrics into a two-stage decentralized planning framework consisting of a front-end kinodynamic path searcher and a back-end spatiotemporal trajectory optimizer.
-Given a sequence of target future positions interpolated by the prediction module, the kinodynamic searcher generates discrete candidate paths by expanding motion primitives temporally aligned with the target's prediction stamps.
-The searcher determines the optimal guiding path by assessing the primitives against the proposed tracking metrics.
-In the back-end stage, a corridor-constrained spatiotemporal optimizer generates an executable tracking trajectory along the front-end path.
-Since the tracker’s 3-D FOV is governed by both its position and orientation, we perform $SE(3)$ full-state optimization for the back-end.
-By embedding our metrics in both stages, the planning framework systematically trades off safety, visibility, and spatial coordination, enabling cooperative visibility-aware swarm tracking in dense environments.